Photo Kathmandu

 Photo Kathmandu is a biennial international photography festival held in Patan, Nepal, and organised by photo.circle, a Kathmandu based cultural organisation, and Shikshya Foundation Nepal.

 The festival, managed with the help of local volunteers, features print exhibitions, workshops, talks and panel discussions, a mixed-media residency, slideshow nights, portfolio reviews and an arts and education programme.
-It distinguished itself by being an open air festival, anchored in the local communities of Patan and Kathmandu, and using public spaces such as courtyards, squares, alleys and drinking fountains to exhibit photographic bodies of work and to present slideshows.
+It distinguished itself by being an open-air festival, anchored in the local communities of Patan and Kathmandu, and using public spaces such as courtyards, squares, alleys and drinking fountains to exhibit photographic bodies of work and to present slideshows.
 At each festival, Photo Kathmandu recognises individuals who have helped the growth of Nepali photography with an Award for Excellence.

 History

 The first edition of Photo Kathmandu followed the April 2015 Nepal earthquake, during the 2015 Nepal blockade, in an effort to shift international attention back to Nepal.
 The festival was held in the historical city of Patan.

 The second edition of Photo Kathmandu took place in 2016, before going biennial.
 The 2018 third edition saw the creation of the South Asia Incubator 1, a programme where young and up-and-coming photography practitioners from South Asia could meet and discuss their work with each other and various mentors.
 Due to the COVID-19 pandemic, the 2020 edition was held virtually and spread over a whole year, from 3 December 2020 to 2 December 2021.

-The festival has exhibited works from renowned artists such as Philip Blenkinsop, Amar Kanwar, Sohrab Hura Kevin Bubriski, Munem Wasif, and Tasneem Alsultan.
+The festival has exhibited works from artists such as Philip Blenkinsop, Amar Kanwar, Sohrab Hura Kevin Bubriski, Munem Wasif, and Tasneem Alsultan.